Ulaanbaatar had been my home for two days before it was time to start the discovery of Genghis Khan’s country

 You can’t drive every day

 Mongolia has a severe problem with smog.
-One of the ways the government deals with that, is by eliminating one in five cars of the road on a day in the week.
-The day of our departure, the license plate of our car is up.
+One of the ways the government deals with that is by eliminating one in five cars on the road on a day in the week.
+On the day of our departure, the license plate of our car is up.
 We must leave Ulaanbaatar before 9 am: The 4×4 we’ll be using has a license plate that is flagged as non-driving in the city today.
 With the ban starting at 9, we make sure to be in the countryside long before that.

 We ride through a national park a couple of kilometers from the Statue, on our way to a monastery.
 The term natural park has been the signal for some Mongolians to capture birds and keep them for the tourists to take pictures.
 I want to have a word with them about that practice, but both my driver and guide seem unhappy and convince me not to pick a fight with these people.

-Khongor, a young buddhist, shows me around the monastery when we get there.
-It’s the first time since we left the city that I feel some kind of a rest coming over me.
-The monastery is on the hill, and the path to the stairs has tons of Buddhist wisdoms written on signs.
-Taking the time to walk the path gives an incredible preparation for a meditation in the temple.
+Khongor, a young Buddhist, shows me around the monastery when we get there.
+It’s the first time since we left the city that I feel some kind of rest coming over me.
+The monastery is on the hill, and the path to the stairs has tons of Buddhist wisdom written on signs.
+Taking the time to walk the path gives an incredible preparation for meditation in the temple.
 But not before you climb the 100 white and 8 black stairs that lead there.

 Sleeping in a Ger

 No, it’s not a Yurt: that seems to be the name used by the people west of Mongolia.
 In Mongolia, they call it a ger.
 And since the days before Genghis Khan, Mongolians lived in these mobile houses.
 If digital nomads is my current field of study, no better place than here to see where the traditional nomad culture lived on till today.

 Koen Blanquart is a strategy consultant, journalist, and author.